 Human Development: The UDC Edge

-The BA program in Human Development prepares students to be reflective practitioners and skilled in the care, education and service of children and their families from culturally and linguistically diverse backgrounds.
+The Human Development prepares students to be reflective practitioners and skilled in the care, education and service of children and their families from culturally and linguistically diverse backgrounds.
 Our students will know and understand how humans grow, develop and learn, in a variety of settings, and will be able to successfully guide children and their families toward the types of experiences and interactions that produce long-term, positive benefits in the areas of social/emotional development, academic achievement and school readiness.

 Human Development: Bachelor of Arts Degree

-Our children are our most valuable resource and ensuring their healthy development is a top priority.
+Children are our most valuable resource and ensuring their healthy development is a top priority.
 If you enjoy working with children and want to make a difference in their lives, the Bachelor of Arts degree in Human Development can provide skills and the opportunity for you to achieve your professional goals.

 Student Learning Objectives